 In honour of National Crowdfunding Day on Sunday 14th March, we wanted to write a blog with a few tips to help you lift off your crowdfunding project.

 We believe that it is essential to build a crowd prior to launch.
-Your project is unlikely to succeed without an initial database as you will require early engagement to ensure your project is backed from day one.
+Your crowdfunding project is unlikely to succeed without an initial database.
+You will require early engagement to ensure your project is backed from day one.

 Here are our top 5 tips on how to get started…

 1. Start building a database and keep your subscribers engaged